Studies on Influenza Vaccine

 Vaccine efficacy tests conducted in the United States and Israel have demonstrated that influenza vaccines can be effective in preventing illness complications by 40%–60%.
 In fact, influenza vaccines are estimated to prevent millions of influenza cases around the world each year.

-Influenza vaccines prevent complications, severe morbidity, and mortality
+Vaccines prevent complications, severe morbidity, and mortality

 A number of studies show that the influenza vaccine reduces the severity of the disease among individuals who have been vaccinated and caught the disease.

+- A study conducted between 2012 and 2015 showed that the influenza vaccine reduced the risk of admission to the emergency room by 82%.
 Furthermore, the study has demonstrated that the vaccine helps shorten hospitalization in the emergency room by an average of four days in comparison to those who have not had the shot.
+To the full study

 Influenza vaccines reduce the risk of hospitalization

 A study conducted in 2017 showed that during the years 2009–2016, influenza vaccines reduced the risk of hospitalizations due to disease complications among vaccinated adults by 40%.
+To the full study

 Influenza vaccines protect people with chronic diseases

-The influenza vaccine has been proven to be effective in preventing hospitalizations among people with chronic diseases.
+- The influenza vaccine has been proven to be effective in preventing hospitalizations among people with chronic diseases.
 The vaccine helps reduce heart attacks among people with cardiac diseases, especially those who have had a heart attack in the previous year.

-The influenza vaccine has been proven to be effective in preventing hospitalizations among people with diabetes due to an exacerbation of their condition.
+- The influenza vaccine has been proven to be effective in preventing hospitalizations among people with diabetes due to an exacerbation of their condition.

-The influenza vaccine has been proven to be effective in preventing acute outbursts of COPD (Chronic Obstructive Pulmonary Disease).
+- The influenza vaccine has been proven to be effective in preventing acute outbursts of COPD (Chronic Obstructive Pulmonary Disease).